mbloch/mapshaper/docs/development/label-tool-design.md

 supplies to the group — one number, not two, since a correction computed against a different size than the label is drawn at is a correction to nowhere.

-CLI-authored labels are the remaining gap: `-style label-align=left` in a script gets the fallback, because nothing in Node can measure text.
-Closing it means font metrics in Node, which is a following pass — a dependency-free sfnt advance-width reader and a best-effort lookup of installed fonts.
-That is also the only thing that would make the path-fit rule apply to a scripted map.
+CLI-authored labels were the remaining gap: `-style label-align=left` in a script got the fallback, because nothing in Node could measure text.
+That is closed — see "Font metrics outside the browser" — and it is what makes the path-fit rule apply to a scripted map as well.

 #### The old drag mode